facebookresearch/ELF/atari/README.md

 Compilation
 ===================
-Please first install Arcade Learning Environment ([ALE](https://github.com/mgbellemare/Arcade-Learning-Environment)).
+First, install Arcade Learning Environment ([ALE](https://github.com/mgbellemare/Arcade-Learning-Environment)).

+Then `mkdir build && cd build && cmake .. && make`

-After that, just `make` then run `python game.py --rom_file [your game rom file]` to test whether you can run the environment alone.
-You can put the game rom file in this directory.
-We do not provide you with the game rom file.
+Run `python game.py --rom_file [your game rom file]` to test whether you can run the environment alone.

-If you have both python2 and python3 installed, use `PYTHON_CONFIG=[your python dir]/python-config make`.
+You can find roms at [atari_py](https://github.com/openai/atari-py/tree/master/atari_py/atari_roms)

+To select the Python version, use cmake flags `-DPYTHON_LIBRARY=/path/to/libpythonX.Y.so -DPYTHON_INCLUDE_DIR=/dir/with/python/headers/`
 The training code in this repo has to use Python3.

 Performance